LenaNedorez/Aston-course/README.md

-## Task 3 of Aston intensive course
+## Task 4 of Aston intensive course

 ### Task description

 The task is to upgrade the project which was made before (task 2).
-In this project there can be used Spring, Hibernate etc technologies except fot Spring Boot.
+In this project we take previous version - task3 and add Spring Boot.

 ### Project description